Flash Floods And Landslides In Indonesia Leave Dozens Dead

 Minggu (17/3/2019) pukul 08.30 WIB, tercatat dampak banjir bandang sebanyak 42 orang meninggal dunia, dan 21 orang luka-luka.
 Diperkirakan korban masih akan bertambah karena evakuasi masih berlangsung. pic.twitter.com/EujZd0SMdL

 As the water begins to recede, officials are still trying to evacuate people.
-"The joint search and rescue teams are still doing evacuations and not all affected areas have been reached because of fallen trees, rocks, mud and other material," Nugroho said, according to The Guardian.
+"The joint search and rescue teams are still doing evacuations, and not all affected areas have been reached, because of fallen trees, rocks, mud and other material," Nugroho said, according to Agence France-Presse.

 Nugroho posted videos online that showed waters rushing through streets and town centers.
-After daybreak, online videos depicted rescuers and residents clambering through debris.
-In one video an airplane, with a damaged nose and propellers, lay in the mud.
+After daybreak, online videos showed rescuers and residents clambering through debris.
+In one video, an airplane with a damaged nose and propellers lay in the mud.

 Banjir bandang menerjang Sentani Kabupaten Jayapura, Provinsi Papua pada 16/3/2019 pukul 21.30 WIT.
 Banjir disebabkan hujan deras sejak pukul 18.00 WIT.
 Beberapa warga hanyut terseret banjir bandang.
 Posko BNPB masih koordinasi dengan berbagai pihak untuk penanganan darurat. pic.twitter.com/5sV8DsmLme— Sutopo Purwo Nugroho (@Sutopo_PN) March 16, 2019

-Note: An earlier version of this story incorrectly attributed two quotes to reporting by The Guardian.
-The quotes are from reporting by Agence France-Presse.